undergrad-partner-school

 Admissions

-If you learn as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
-Here are the most essential facts you have to know about admission policy and requirements at Florida Institute of Technology.
+Knowing as much as possible about the school's criteria for admission increases your chances of getting admitted.
+Here are the most essential facts you have to know about admission at Florida Institute of Technology.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 8,974 in 2023.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 9,979 in 2025.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2023 was 25 while the average GPA was 3.51.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The average ACT score for all the enrolled students in 2025 was 26 while the average GPA was 3.54.
+That means that you need a GPA that's above average in order to get into Florida Institute of Technology; the same goes for your ACT score.

 Average Test Scores